Tray-based Tooth Whitening

 The most common type of whitening procedure performed in our office is tray-based whitening.
 Clear, flexible trays are custom made to fit a patient’s teeth.
-Our whitening trays are lab made and will last for many years, avoiding the cost of having new trays made every few years.
-A prescription strength whitening gel is administered to the patient to use at home for up to one hour per day.
+Our whitening trays are lab-made and will last for many years, avoiding the cost of having new trays made every few years.
+A prescription-strength whitening gel is administered to the patient to use at home for up to one hour per day.
 Previous generations of gels required overnight administration, but newer and stronger concentrations offer a faster result.
-This type of treatment is more economical than in office treatment and offers patients the control to achieve the desired shade.
-Our office utilizes the Colgate Professional line of whitening gel.
+This type of treatment is more economical than in-office treatment and offers patients the control to achieve the desired shade.
+Our office utilizes the Opalescence System by Ultradent.
 Different concentrations are available to minimize post-operative sensitivity and maximize results.

 The new generation whitening gels used in our office have minimal side effects.
 However, the most common problems that are noted are tooth sensitivity and gum irritation.
 Properly fitted whitening trays will minimize gum irritation, as well as using the optimal amount of the gel.
 Overfilling trays will cause the gum tissue to be exposed and irritated.
-Tooth sensitivity is a minor issue with the EZ White Pro system as well as the Colgate Professional line.
+Tooth sensitivity is a minor issue with the Opalescence System by Ultradent.
 Desensitizing agents are incorporated into the gel, alleviating any symptoms.
-For those patients who suffer from chronic tooth sensitivity, fluoride treatments prior the whitening treatment are beneficial as well as prescription strength fluoride toothpaste.
+For those patients who suffer from chronic tooth sensitivity, fluoride treatments prior to the whitening treatment are beneficial as well as prescription-strength fluoride toothpaste.